 “An act of jurisdiction carried out by an excommunicated person, whether in the internal or external forum is illicit; and if a condemnatory or declaratory sentence has been pronounced, it is also invalid, without prejudice to Canon 2261.3; otherwise it is valid.”

 This is a major problem for your argument.
-You assert that "a heretic can not conduct his office" is a dogmatic fact, yet the Church’s law tells us something entirely different: where the Church has failed to declare someone a formal heretic, the powers and uses of his office are still considered valid, though illicit.
-Thus, if a Pope had lapsed into heresy, and he received no correction from the Church (rebuke), but following this theory through, that he had in fact lapsed into heresy, his acts would continue to be valid but gravely illicit.
-Only once the Church had made a judgment of some kind, or better a rebuke (as in the case of John XXII) could we consider the Pope a formal heretic.
+You assert that “a heretic can not conduct his office” to be dogmatic fact.
+Yet the Church’s law tells us something entirely different: where the Church has failed to declare someone a formal heretic, the powers and uses of his office are still considered valid, though illicit.
+Thus, if a pope had lapsed into heresy, and he received no correction from the Church (rebuke), his acts would continue to be valid but gravely illicit.
+Only once the Church had made a judgment of some kind, or better, a rebuke (as in the case of John XXII) could we consider the pope a formal heretic.

 Even then, however, there is the question of the right to judge.
-Either way this is not the case of the last five Popes.
-This is because you refuse (or else are entirely ignorant of canonical distinctions) to admit the difference between a formal heretic -one who has been condemned by the Church and is obstinate - and someone who has not been officially condemned by the Church.
-If you are going to maintain that ipso facto a heretic is unable to exercise his office, you are going to have to square with the fact that the 1917 Code of Canon law does the opposite.
-Unless you want to adopt the line from the guy I referenced in part 1 of this refutation whom denies that Benedict XV was a true Pope which would allow you to deny the 1917 Code.
+Either way this is not the case of the last five popes.
+This is because you refuse (or else are entirely ignorant of canonical distinctions) to admit the difference between a formal heretic—one who has been condemned by the Church and is obstinate—and someone who has not been officially condemned by the Church.
+If you are going to maintain that ipso facto a heretic is unable to exercise his office, you are going to have to square with the fact that the 1917 Code of Canon law takes the opposite approach.
+Unless you want to adopt the line from the guy I referenced in a previous refutation who denies that Benedict XV was a true pope, which would then allow you to deny the 1917 Code.

 “To further prove the point, let’s assume for the sake of argument that Pope Pius XII’s legislation did mean that a heretical cardinal could be elected pope.
 Notice what Pius XII says: